rsynnest/workflowy-sort/README.md

 ### ToDo:

   - Enable saving of sorted data
    - Already looked into WorkFlowy's AJAX save function (push_poll), minified code difficult to decipher, might be usable but looks very difficult.
-    - Better idea! save selected list to clipboard in sorted format, allowing user to paste.
-This takes a couple extra clicks but allows reliable saving and undo.
+   - Better idea! save selected list to clipboard in sorted format, delete selected list, then paste sorted list in its place.
+This provides reliable saving and also allows undo.
+     - Deleting a bullet: $('#selector').getProject().deleteIt();